 Leah Cates ’20, from Omaha, Nebraska, is a junior who is majoring in women’s studies with a correlate in creative writing, thereby rendering herself unemployable upon graduation.
+Prior to her tenure as Editor-in-Chief, Leah served as Senior Editor and Humor & Satire Editor of the Misc.
 Besides renouncing sleep on Tuesday nights for the Misc, she enjoys serving as co-president of Generations.
 She also likes to work out, but doesn’t get why you have to drop off your ID card at the AFC to be babysat by that plastic organizer, and wonders why more people don’t wander out ID-less.

 Noah Purdy ’19 is an art history major with correlates in Ancient Greek and French.
 He has been honing his eagle eye for Oxford commas since his first year at Vassar, serving on the Misc previously as Arts Editor and Senior Editor.
 Besides attempting to juggle at least three languages and wandering the Art Library stacks, he is excited to remain a part of The Miscellany News in his senior year.

 Frankie is a sophomore English/philosophy double major.
 They can be found knitting, eating potatoes in their various forms and drinking coffee and tea at all hours.
 They also enjoy cheesy romantic comedies and songs with witty lyrics.